 - Posterior cruciate ligament (PCL)

 There are collateral and cruciate ligaments.
-Collateral ligaments (LCL and MCL) are found on each side of your knee and control sideways movement, while cruciate ligaments (ACL and PCL) are found inside your knee joint and control backward and forward movement.
+Collateral ligaments (lateral collateral ligament and medial collateral ligament) are found on each side of your knee and control sideways movement, while cruciate ligaments (anterior cruciate ligament and posterior cruciate ligament) are found inside your knee joint and control backward and forward movement.

 Your ligaments are made up of fibrous soft tissues that hold your bones and joints together.
 Picture your ligaments as strong ropes – a small cut in the rope will make it less stable as all of the fibers become loose.
 This is similar to a tear in one of your ligaments, which occurs when the fibers are partially or fully torn away from each other.
 As the tissues in your ligaments expand and retract to stabilize your joints, the fibers can tear from certain unnatural movements like a fall or collision.